 This is really good advice, and worth keeping!

 Wednesday Wipe!
-Animation by Tim from a work-in-progress.
+Animation by Tim from "A Family Man".

 Awesome Maker Camp field trip to Cartoon Network!
 Inspiring.